abneribeiro/Machine-Learning-Projects/README.md

 - **Project 1: Classification using Logistic Regression**

-  - Description: This project explores classification using logistic regression.
+  - Description: This project explores classification using Decision Tree Regressor.
 The goal is to predict whether a bank loan will be approved or not, based on various features of the loan application.
 Technologies used: Python, Scikit-learn
 Folder location: `./project1_europe_bikes`

 To run any of the projects in this repository, you will need to have the necessary dependencies installed.
 The projects were developed using Python 3, and require the following libraries:

+- jupyter
 - Pandas
 - Scikit-learn